2deviant/bin/README.md

     Return a random line from a supplied file.
-    If the file is not readable, e.g. not supplied, an attempt to read fromcthe STDIN is made.
+    If the file is not readable, e.g. not supplied, an attempt to read from the STDIN is made.

     **Example:**
     ```bash